Amazon

 Data center facilities operated by Amazon sustained damage as a result of drone strikes launched from Iran.

-Drone strikes caused significant disruption and degradation to numerous cloud services after damaging Amazon Web Services data center facilities located in the United Arab Emirates and Bahrain.
+Drone strikes targeted and damaged Amazon Web Services data center facilities located in the United Arab Emirates and Bahrain, resulting in service degradation and disruption across numerous cloud offerings in the Middle East region.

 Amazon has committed to an investment of 33.7 billion euros toward data center infrastructure in Aragon, Spain, which will encompass facilities for server manufacturing, assembly, storage, and recycling.